 Helen Creighton’s folk song collection is legendary—approximately 16,000 songs and variants, but she is perhaps best know for her collection of tales of superstition.
 Her book, “Bluenose Ghosts”, continues to be a Canadian best seller.
 Local residents still remember coming to Evergreen on Halloween and being met by Helen dressed in a witch costume and telling ghost stories.
 It was also here in Evergreen that she had many paranormal experiences and heard three knocks, a “forerunner” of tragedy.

 Helen Creighton at work in Evergreen—Photograph from Nova Scotia Archives and Records Management (Helen Creighton Fonds Binder 18:0967)

 In 1978, the City of Dartmouth purchased Evergreen from Helen Creighton with the support of the Nova Scotia Museum.
 The house is currently interpreted in this Victorian style and is an impressive example of a mid-Victorian gentleman’s residence, is furnished with period antiques from the Museum’s collection and commands a fine view of Halifax Harbour.

 Today, Evergreen is both a historic home open to the public as well as the headquarters of the Dartmouth Heritage Museum administration until a permanent home can be located.

 Evergreen offers rotating exhibits from the museum’s collection in the upper galleries as well as access to the beautiful Victorian main level.
-During the summer season, guided tours are offered to our visitors.
-Evergreen also has a Victorian dress up trunk and a “find the artifact” game for children with monthly draw prizes.
+During the summer season, guided tours are offered to our visitors as well as a Victorian dress up trunk!